 pip install docling

 IBM’s transformer-based document understanding system.
-The most accurate table extractor available, but processes every page through ML models.
+The most accurate single-engine table extractor available, but processes every page through ML models — which is wasteful on the 90% of pages that are clean digital text.

 • Reading order: 0.900